 Not surprisingly, the microbiome is also involved in anxiety and blood sugar balance.

-What is even more interesting is that higher cortisol levels are associated with the development of type 2 diabetes.
+What is even more interesting is that higher cortisol levels are associated with the development of type 2 diabetes1.
 For starters, stress can affect how we think and regulate our emotions, which means it naturally influences our eating patterns and sleep habits.
-It also can influence the gut microbiome, which is the ecosystem of trillions of bacteria, viruses, and fungi that live inside of our gastrointestinal tracts.
+It also can influence the gut microbiome2, which is the ecosystem of trillions of bacteria, viruses, and fungi that live inside of our gastrointestinal tracts.
 All of these things taken together can lead us to develop conditions such as obesity, diabetes, fatty liver, stroke, and heart disease.

 Poor dietary choices and chronic stress are definitely risk factors for blood sugar imbalance.
 These are also risk factors for an imbalance in the gut microbiome.
-This is where the root cause of many chronic diseases comes from, including anxiety and depression.
-In fact, a recent study showed that there was a particular pattern of imbalance in the gut microbiome in those people who had generalized anxiety disorder.
+This is where the root cause of many chronic diseases comes from, including anxiety and depression3.
+In fact, a recent study showed that there was a particular pattern of imbalance in the gut microbiome in those people who had generalized anxiety disorder3.